Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Wellposedness of CME and backward equation via nonlinear semigroup

-\end{enumerate} \end{lem} \begin{proof} First, denote $\vxi^*$ as a maximum point such that $\max(u_{\V}-v_{\V})=(u_{\V}-v_{\V})(\vxi^*)$.
-Here, without loss of generality, we assume the maximum is attained, otherwise, the proof is still true by passing to a limit.
+\begin{proof} First, denote $\vxi^*$ as a maximum point such that $\max(u_{\V}-v_{\V})=(u_{\V}-v_{\V})(\vxi^*)$.
+Here, without loss of generality, we assume the maximum is attained; otherwise, the proof is still true by passing to a limit.
 Then

-where $\xi_i, \xi_i'$ are some constants in the mean value theorem.
+where $\xi_i, \xi_i'$ are some constants from the mean value theorem.
 This immediately gives

 Then if $f_{\V}\leq g_{\V}$, we have $u_{\V}\leq v_{\V}$, which concludes (i).
 Notice also the identity